-Other than functionally grounded metrics, human grounded metrics require human feedback on proxy tasks for their measurement.
+Other than functionally-grounded metrics, human-grounded metrics require to involve a human directly on proxy tasks for their measurement.
+Human involvement can be measured through observation of a person's reactions but also through direct human feedback.
 Often, proxy tasks are considered instead of the final application to avoid a need for expensive experts or application runtime (think of medical domains).
-The goal of an explanation always is that the receiver of the explanation can build a \emph{mental model} of (aspects of) the object of explanation.
-Human grounded metrics aim to measure some fundamental psychological properties of the XAI methods, namely quality of the \emph{mental model}.
-The following are counted as such in literature: \begin{description} \item[Interpretability] or comprehensibility or complexity measures how accurately the mental model approximates the explanator model.
-This measure mostly relies on subjective user feedback whether they \enquote{could make sense} of the presented information.
-It depends on background knowledge, biases, and cognition of the subject and can reveal use of vocabulary inappropriate to the user \cite{gilpin_explaining_2018}.
+The goal of an explanation always is that the receiver of the explanation can build a \emph{mental model} of (aspects of) the object of explanation \cite{kulesza2013too}.
+Human-grounded metrics aim to measure some fundamental psychological properties of the XAI methods, namely quality of the \emph{mental model}.
+The following are counted as such in literature: \begin{subparagraphs} \item[Interpretability] or comprehensibility, or complexity measures how accurately the mental model approximates the explanator model.
+This measure mostly relies on subjective user feedback on whether they \enquote{could make sense} of the presented information.
+It depends on background knowledge, biases, and cognition of the subject and can reveal the use of vocabulary inappropriate to the user \cite{gilpin_explaining_2018}.

-\item[Effectiveness] how accurately the mental model approximates the object of explanation.
+\item[Effectiveness] measures how accurately the mental model approximates the object of explanation.
 In other words, one is interested in how well a human can simulate the (aspects of interest of the) object after being presented with the explanations.
-Proxies for the effectiveness can be fidelity and accessibility \cite[Sec.~2.4]{molnar_interpretable_2020}.
+Proxies for effectiveness can be fidelity and accessibility \cite[Sec.~2.4]{molnar_interpretable_2020}.
 This may serve as a proxy for interpretability.

-\item[(Time) efficiency] measures how time efficient an explanation is, \idest how long it takes a user to build up a viable mental model.
+\item[(Time) efficiency] measures how time efficient an explanation is, \idest, how long it takes a user to build up a viable mental model.
 This is especially of interest in applications with a limited time frame for user reaction, like product recommendation systems~\cite{nunes_systematic_2017} or automated driving applications~\cite{kim_textual_2018}.

-\item[Degree of understanding] measures in interactive contexts the current status of understanding It helps to estimate the remaining time or measures needed to reach the desired extend of the explainee's mental model.
+\item[Degree of understanding] measures in interactive contexts the current status of understanding.
+It helps to estimate the remaining time or measures needed to reach the desired extent of the explainee's mental model.